 Even if you don’t believe the science, then step back and look at the results of what we’ve been doing over the past 40 and 50 years.
 What have you done?
 Have you gotten sicker?
 Have our kids gotten sicker?
 Has our world suffered?
 What are the results of how we’ve been eating and living?
 The results are so obvious.
 We have suffered long enough and we have lost too many friends and family members to heart disease, diabetes, stroke, and cancer.

 It’s time to wake up and stop ranting about politics and start looking at our own selves.
-How do you expect the country to be “healthy” if you are not healthy, your family is not healthy, your friends are not healthy, your church members and coworkers are not healthy, and your communities are full of fast food and your schools are full of junk.
+How do you expect the country to be “healthy” if you are suffering from sickness and disease and so are our families, friends, church members and coworkers, and our communities, businesses and schools are full of the many things that cause diet-related sickness and disease.

 The truth is that we have been Fed A Lie about many things, including who we are and how we are naturally designed to be healthy, holy, whole and human.
 Stop listening to the diet and fitness industry.
 They are selling a formula that primes us for disease and sickness.